amitjoy/amitjoy.github.com/_posts/2016-02-04-Principle-of-Indecent-Exposure.md

 Now, if we try to retrieve the value from the container, we would encounter **Class cast exception** as the aforementioned code replaces the first element of the array with a list of doubles.

 You can see that here we have an array whose component type is **List&lt;Integer&gt;**.
-As the component type is not reifiable, the array accepted a **List&lt; extends Number&gt;**.
+As the component type is not reifiable, the array accepted a **List&lt;? extends Number&gt;**.
 For which, the first element of the array got replaced by a list of doubles at runtime.

 ### Principle of Indecent Exposure